maxal-studio/laravel-subscriptions/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to [help@maxal.com](help@maxal.com).
+If you discover a security vulnerability within this project, please send an e-mail to [info@max.al](info@max.al).
 All security vulnerabilities will be promptly addressed.

 ## About MaxAl